 When all the quilting is done on the quilt, you will need to trim it and add a binding.
 You can find a tutorial on how to finish and bind a quilt here

 For a tutorial on how to make a fabric bag, which uses my fabric design ‘Flowers from Kirkcudbright’ click through to the pattern on the Instructables website here.
 Buy the fabric here

 To make a patchwork block of a house, click here.

 How to recycle a shirt

 For instructions on how to recycle a shirt, click here.

 How to make a fancy dress costume

-To make a fancy dress or pantomime costume, click here.
+To learn how make a ‘King of Hearts’ fancy dress or pantomime costume, click here.

 For a tutorial on how to replace the lining in a jacket, click on this post on the Bernina here